Turku Doctoral Programme of Molecular Medicine - Admission Criteria and Instructions for Applicants

 Qualified applicant with research topic fitting the scope of TuDMM can apply.

-Apply here for right to study (Autumn 2025 Call)
+Apply here for right to study (Spring 2026 Call)

-Answer all required questions on the application form.
-For the application form(s), the applicant must prepare:
+Please answer all required questions on the application form.
+For the application form, the applicant must prepare:

-• a summary of the research plan (max 1000 characters) and
+a summary of the research plan (maximum 1000 characters), and

-• the following documents in PDF format for the application:
+the following documents in PDF format to be uploaded with the application:

 2. CV of the applicant, including a list of publications when applicable (max 2 pages, it is mandatory to use this attached CV model)